 When attaching multiconductor service cables, use only fittings identified for use with service conductors [230.27].
 Attach open service conductors to fittings identified for use with service conductors or to noncombustible, nonabsorbent insulators securely attached to the building or other structure.

 The service mast used as overhead conductor support must have adequate mechanical strength (or braces or guy wires to support it) to withstand the strain caused by the service-drop conductors [230.28].
 Some local codes require a minimum 2-in. rigid metal conduit for the service mast.
 In addition, many electric utilities contain specific requirements for the installation of the service mast.

 The only conductors you can attach to a service mast are the electric utility service-drop conductors.
 Don't attach cabling from other systems to it.
 NEC 810.12 and 820.44(C) also specify that aerial cables for radio, TV, or CATV must not be attached to the service mast, and 810.12 prohibits antennas from being attached to the service mast.
-In addition, 800.133(B) and 830.133(B) prohibit communications and broadband cables from being attached to raceways, including a service mast (Fig. 4 on page 28).
+In addition, 800.133(B) and 830.133(B) prohibit communications and broadband cables from being attached to raceways, including a service mast (Fig. 4).

 Underground service-lateral conductors